 Students may either bring lunch from home or purchase lunch at school.
+Students/parents are not permitted to order food for delivery to Pemberton Township Schools during the school day.
+Food and beverages delivered from outside vendors will be denied.
 Students may qualify for free or reduced cost lunch.
 The completion of the required information on the lunch application form that is distributed in the beginning of the school year will determine eligibility.
 This form can also be found online at the same address listed above.